Reinventing Mithai. But How?

 A box of our mithai is more than a sweet symphony for your tastebuds.
 It brings back smiles, fond memories and sticky fingers that need immediate attention.

-The sweet shop, is a place you come to get lost in the wonder of mithai.
-From open mithai stations to freshly churned kulfi soft serve we’ve got it all.
-Willy Wonka’s Indian cousin is all you need to remember and you’ll know what we’re all about.
-Come experience it all in one of our mithai tours.
+Our whimsical Mithai factory meets a modern cafe and a retail store.
+The sweet shop at Byculla is a place you come to get lost in the wonder of mithai.
+From open mithai stations to freshly churned kulfi soft serve, we’ve got it all.
+Come experience it all in one of our magical mithai tours.

 We're drooling already!